 Click on the cities for more information!

 Trondheim is situated in central Norway by the Trondheim Fjord and is Norway’s third most populous city.
 Trondheim is situated where the river Nidelva meets the Trondheim Fjord, and is known as an important harbour city.
 The city is the major public transport and logistic hub in Central Norway and Mid-Scandinavia.
-Trondheim has a population of about 190,500 people.
-The city has a total urban area of just over 340km2, with a population density of 557 per km2.
-The wider Trondheim Region has a total population of 280,000.
-Trondheim is a strongly growing city, and has a low unemployment rate (2.5%).
+Trondheim has a population of about 190,500 people, with the wider region exceeding 280,000 inhabitants.
+The core of the city has a total urban area of just over 340km2, with a population density of 557 per km2.
+Trondheim is a strongly growing city, with a low unemployment rate (2.5%).

 Located on the western periphery of Europe, within close proximity to Shannon International Airport and Shannon Foynes Port, Limerick is Ireland’s third largest city and designated as one of Ireland’s Gateway Cities under the National Spatial Strategy (2002); it has held the title of Ireland’s Smarter Travel Demonstration Area since 2012.
 The city has excellent